-5.2 Projection method
+4.3 Projection method

 Stock abundance is estimated using a constant catch forward projection from the joint posterior distribution for 35 years using the integrated stock assessment model.
 Estimates of the CCAMLR precautionary yield are based on the target and threshold reference points summarised in Section 5.3 below.
-Recruitment is assumed to follow a Beverton-Holt stock recruit curve with steepness h = 0.75.
-Future recruitment is parameterized as a lognormal distribution with mean R0 modified by the stock recruit curve and standard deviation $\sigma_R = 0.89$ .
-Recruitment for recent years for which age data are not available (i.e., recruitments for the most recent six years) are assumed unknown and are replaced with random deviates from a lognormal distribution with mean R0 modified by the stock recruit curve and standard deviation $\sigma_R = 0.89$ .
+Future recruitment is parameterized as a lognormal distribution with mean R0 modified by the stock recruit curve and standard deviation $\sigma_R = 0.89$.
+Recruitment for recent years for which age data are not available (i.e., recruitments for the most recent six years) are assumed unknown and are replaced with random deviates from a lognormal distribution with mean R0 modified by the stock recruit curve and standard deviation $\sigma_R = 0.89$.
 The future selectivities assumed are those for the subfisheries, and the catch split between the fisheries is assumed consistent with the last 5 years catch proportions.
 No allowance is made for potential IUU, but depredation is accounted for and considered constant and equal to the average depredation rate of the last 5 years in projections.

-5.3 Reference points and calculation of catch limits
+4.4 Reference points and calculation of catch limits